 More than one utopian dreamer has chosen Kansas as the place to found his grand experiment.
 A list of state ghost towns would be full of communities founded on some form of idealism—Victoria, the Vegetarian Colony, Silkville….

 Silkville?
 Yes.
 One of those little towns started out with silk farming as its principal industry.

 De Boissiere took the advice.
 He came to America sometime around 1852.
-A school and orphanage for black children in New Orleans was his first visionary project in his new country, but he met with more opposition than he cared for and began looking for someplace else to experiment with reforms.
+A school and orphanage for black children in New Orleans was his first visionary project in his new country.
+However, he met with more opposition than he cared for and began looking for someplace else to experiment with reforms.
 In his travels, he happened to visit Kansas and was favorably impressed by the climate.
 It reminded him enough of the silkworm-raising regions of France to convince him that this should be the site of his next venture—a utopian community founded on silk farming.

 The colonists were to share equally in the labor and the profits of the silk farm.
 They would all be provided with room and board, provided they paid their rent two months in advance.
 They were to each seek the interests of the others and to treat one another as they expected to be treated themselves.

 It sounded wonderfully simple, but after a while things seemed to go wrong.
 Although de Boissiere made interesting discoveries about silk production in Kansas (for instance, that silkworms can thrive on Osage orange leaves), he simply could not compete with cheaper silk from Asia.
 He fell back on his more successful cheese business to support the community, but that did not work either.
 For one thing, the girls of the community were in the habit of marrying local farmers and moving out, depriving him of valuable workers.
 Similarly, many of the men seemed to have a deeply rooted instinct to either find jobs with better wages or to take advantage of the Homestead Act to start their own farms.
 Either way it was difficult to maintain a stable population of dedicated colonists at Silkville.